 Step 1.
-Complete a Formal Education/Training Program in Medical Assisting
+Complete an Accredited Medical Assisting Program

 - Human anatomy and physiology